wangmeng255/socket-ttt/README.md

 ##Working Prototype

-You can access a working prototype of the app here: [socket tic tac toe](https://socket-tic-tac-toe.herokuapp.com/)
+You can access a working prototype of the app here: (https://socket-tic-tac-toe.herokuapp.com/)

 ##Functionality